Ennoriel/svelte-reveal.js/README.md

 The component `<Notes>` allows you to write a side note that will only be displayed in the speaker view.
 This component requires the `note` plugin.
 See the [official documentation about Speaker view](https://revealjs.com/speaker-view/).

-There is no props to this component
+There is no props for this component.

 ```sv
 <Notes>